ravenwits/mcp-server-arangodb/README.md

 ### Tools

-- `query` - Execute AQL queries
+- `arango_query` - Execute AQL queries
   - Takes an AQL query string as required parameter
   - Optionally accepts bind variables for parameterized queries
   - Returns query results as JSON

-- `insert` - Insert documents into collections
+- `arango_insert` - Insert documents into collections
   - Takes collection name and document object as required parameters
   - Automatically generates document key if not provided
   - Returns the created document metadata

-- `update` - Update existing documents
+- `arango_update` - Update existing documents
   - Takes collection name, document key, and update object as required parameters
   - Returns the updated document metadata

-- `remove` - Remove documents from collections
+- `arango_remove` - Remove documents from collections
   - Takes collection name and document key as required parameters
   - Returns the removed document metadata

-- `list_collections` - List all collections in the database
-  - Returns array of collection information including names, IDs, and types

-- `backup_db` - Backup all collections to JSON files
+- `arango_backup` - Backup all collections to JSON files
   - Takes output directory path as required parameter
   - Creates JSON files for each collection with current data
   - Useful for data backup and migration purposes

+- `arango_list_collections` - List all collections in the database
+  - Returns array of collection information including names, IDs, and types

 ## Database Structure